-The Central Union of Agricultural Cooperatives, or JA Zenchu, is determined to implement reforms of the JA group by itself, Chairman Akira Banzai said in a recent interview.
+The Central Union of Agricultural Co-operatives, or JA-Zenchu, is determined to implement reforms of the JA group by itself, President Akira Banzai said in a recent interview.

 “Agricultural cooperatives are autonomous and independent.
 We want to put the reforms into practice by ourselves,” Banzai said soon before he was elected for a new three-year term.
 “We will seriously listen to different opinions, but our idea is that we take our own responsibility.”

 The administration of Prime Minister Shinzo Abe is reviewing the role and structure of JA Zenchu in order to change the country’s farming sector into a growth industry.